thurtz/micro_X/docs/source/developer/development_principles.md

 3.  **Standalone Execution**: When running a utility script directly from a standard shell, it must be executed as a module to ensure Python's import system can correctly locate other modules within the project (like `api_client`).
     *   **Correct**: `python -m utils.your_script_name`
     *   **Incorrect**: `python utils/your_script_name.py`
-4.  **Building Documentation**: To build the documentation, use the `/dev --update-docs` command.
-This command ensures that the documentation is always built from the `dev` branch, even if you are currently on a different branch.
-It executes the build process within the `micro_X-dev` directory.

 ## **4\.
 Review and Amendment**